This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 How to File a Discrimination Complaint or Lawsuit in Nebraska

-If there is no resolution by mediation, your case will be investigated.
-A determination will then be made as to whether or not discrimination occurred.
+If there is no resolution by mediation, the Commission will investigate your case.
+It will then determine whether or not discrimination occurred.
 If the finding is in your favor, the agency will decide what actions should be taken.

 A conciliation procedure will begin to help both sides agree.
 If this fails, you can request a public hearing for a final determination and resolution.
 You can also choose to sue, and your lawyer will help you file the lawsuit to begin that process.

 How to Find a Lawyer to Help You File